Frequently asked questions

 What cost implications will the Falkirk Contingency Hotel have on our local authority and community?

-There will be minimal impact on Falkirk GP practices.
-A Health Care Professional (HCP) visits the hotel, their role is to carry out Health Assessments on arrival and register the individuals with a GP.
+There will be minimal impact on Falkirk GP practices, a Health Care Professional visits the hotel, their role is to carry out Health Assessments on arrival and register the individuals with a GP.
 The HCP will also triage and treat minor ailments at the hotel reducing the need for GP appointments.
 The individuals are young males and therefore do not require the care of chronic health conditions associated with older generations.

 None, the individuals residing in the Falkirk Contingency Hotel are all adults.

-The individuals residing in the Falkirk Contingency Hotel are awaiting the outcome of their asylum claim which may take between 6 months to 1 year.
-As an asylum seeker they have no recourse to public funds therefore are not entitled to mainstream benefits and housing.
+The individuals residing in the Falkirk Contingency Hotel are awaiting the outcome of their asylum claim which may take between six months to 1 year.
+As an asylum seeker they have no recourse to public funds therefore are not entitled to mainstream benefits and council housing.
 If they receive a positive outcome to their asylum claim they will be granted refugee status which will entitle them to work and live in the UK.
-They can then apply for housing anywhere in the UK and the normal local allocations policy would be applied.
+If they choose to apply for social housing, they can then apply for housing anywhere in the UK and the normal local allocations policy would be applied.
+They also have other housing options such as renting from the private sector and some opt to live with friends and family.

 Will asylum seekers be able to undertake any paid or unpaid work?